seri/gettc/README.md

     $ [sudo] gem install gettc

 Once that is done, you should be able to run gettc on the command line.
-The standard procedure is:
+Just run this for a help message:

-    $ gettc problem_id
+    $ gettc
-    $ cd ProblemName/solve/your_language
-    $ make

 Now there are a couple things you need to get depending on your desired language.